wp-plugins/uk-weather-observations/readme.txt

 == Description ==

 The UK Weather Observations plugin for WordPress displays recent local weather observations based on RSS feeds published by the BBC.
-Please see the <a href="http://www.clive-publishing.com/2009/07/wordpress-uk-weather-observations-plugin-version-2-0/" title="UK Weather Observations">UK Weather Observations web page</a> for more information.
+Please see the <a href="http://www.clive-publishing.com/free-stuff/oss/uk-weather-observations/" title="UK Weather Observations">UK Weather Observations web page</a> for more information.

 = WordPress UK Weather Observations Features =

-* Displays local weather information, updated regularly during daylight hours;
+* Displays local weather information (worldwide, not just UK), updated regularly during daylight hours;
 * Weather information is sourced from the BBC;
 * Weather information is updated automatically;
 * Admin interface to select locality and customize settings;